-Officers and ratings assigned specific duties and responsibilities related to cargo equipment on tankers shall have completed the following;
+Officers and ratings assigned have not less than 12 months specific duties and responsibilities approved sea going service as related to cargo equipment on Assistant Engineer Officer or tankers shall have completed the following;

-- Approved shore based fire fighting course;

-- At least three (3) months of approved seagoing service on tankers;

-- An approved Tanker Familiarization Course.
+- Approved shore based fire fighting course; - approved sea going service as At least three (3) months of approved seagoing service on tankers: - Completed approved education and An approved Tanker Familiarization Course.

-• RORO PASSENGER SHIPS
+RORO PASSENGER SHIPS

-Prior to being assigned shipboard duties on board RoRo passenger ships, seafarers shall have completed the training required for their duties and responsibilities as stated below at intervals not exceeding five (5) years, and also undertake refresher courses as follows:
+Prior to being assigned shipboard Every rating forming part of an duties on board RoRo passenger ships, seafarers shall have completed the training required for their duties and unmanned engine room on a sea going responsibilities as stated below at ship powered by main propulsion intervals not exceeding five (5) years. machinery of 750 kw propulsion and also undertake refresher courses